mozilla/pontoon/specs/0120-transactional-emails.md

 All of the following conditions met:

 1. Contributor role
-2. At least 1 non-ML translation submitted
+2. At least 1 non-ML translation submitted to non-system projects
 3. No login for 6 months
 4. Has not received inactive account reminder in the past